 The laid-back nursing position, aka the reclining breastfeeding position, is much more skin-to-skin friendly than other nursing positions since the whole front of your infant will be flat against you.
 Your hands are also free to embrace your newborn.

-You are at your most comfortable in this position, with your back, neck, head, and shoulders supported.
+You are most comfortable in this position with your back, neck, head, and shoulders supported.
 Your body will support your baby's body.

 “The moment a child is born, the mother is also born.
 She never existed before.
 The woman existed, but the mother never.
 A mother is something absolutely new.” - Rajneesh

 During the first hour after birth, your newborn may start drooling, licking, or making sucking movements.
 They will then begin to lift their head a little, rooting for the breast and nipple.
 You can help your baby to the breast or support your baby while finding their way to the nipple.
 Your little one will find its way via smell and touch.
 When your baby gets to the nipple, they will start opening their mouth and can latch by themselves.